szweibel/workshops/newest_python.md

 - DRY (Don't Repeat Yourself)

 # Chapter 8: Reusable Code - Building with Functions
 As our programs get longer, we often find ourselves writing the same chunk of code in multiple places.
-If we find a bug in that code, we have to fix it everywhere.
+If we find a bug in that code, we have to find and fix it everywhere.
 This violates the "Don't Repeat Yourself" principle and makes our code brittle and hard to manage.
 A better way is to package that code into a **function**.
 A function is a named, reusable block of code that performs a single, specific task.

 Using functions is the most important principle of organization in programming.
 Think of them as custom tools you build for your workshop.
-Instead of assembling a wrench from scratch every time you need one, you build it once, put it in your toolbox, and then just grab it by name whenever you need it.
+Instead of assembling a wrench from scratch every time you need one, you build it once, put it in your toolbox, and then just grab it by its name (`greet()`, `calculate_average()`) whenever you need it.
 This makes your code more readable, easier to debug, and less repetitive.

 You define a function using the `def` keyword, followed by the function's name and a set of parentheses.
 To run the code inside, you must **call** the function by using its name followed by parentheses `()`.